Moominpappa thinks he’s a great thinker, a talented storyteller and a fearless traveler – and his family are always happy to indulge him!

 - “Now all you have to do is sleep.
 I shall stand guard outside all night, so there’s no need for you to be afraid” (Moominpappa at Sea, 1965)

-Moominmamma is the gentle and nurturing heart of the Moomin family.
-She has a special skill for ensuring that people feel welcome to be themselves.
+Moominmamma is the gentle and nurturing heart of the Moomin family, with a special skill for ensuring everyone feels welcome to be themselves.

 The Moomin books are like love letters dedicated to nature.
 Respect shown towards the forces of nature is perhaps most visible in “Moominpappa at Sea”.